elkhourynathan/poker_game_theory_optimizer/README.md

 3. View the annotated output, which is saved to the `output_videos` directory.

 ## Future Plans
-1. Develope and integrate a optimized C++ poker hand evaluator to enhance solution speed
+1. Develop and integrate a optimized C++ poker hand evaluator to enhance solution speed